brovar/10xdevs_projekt/README.md

 ### Frontend

 The frontend is built with React and uses React Router for navigation.
 The API service integrations are in the `frontend/src/services/` directory.

+### Shared Architecture

+The application uses a shared service architecture where business logic services are located in `frontend/src/services/` but are used by both the frontend and backend components.
+When running tests, the Python path is configured to include both directories.

+For more details, see the [Services Module README](frontend/src/services/README.md).